First, a note to my editor: I’m really sorry this article is late. I don’t really have a reason. I’m just Australian without an agenda. 🤷🏻♀️

 Dutchies balance work, study, friends, family, sporting commitments, and other extracurricular activities, dashing quickly between these activities on two human-powered wheels.
 This is made even more possible by the Dutch agenda.

 The Dutch people’s organization shows in the results.
-According to the 2020 OECD Better Life Index, the Dutch are the least overworked out of all countries surveyed with only 0.4% working ‘very long hours’ — against an international average of 13%.
+According to the 2020 OECD Better Life Index, 0% of employees in the Netherlands work ‘very long hours’ in paid work.

 So how are the Dutch so damn productive?
 I’ll answer this question with a challenge: ask a Dutchie to meet up for a koffie.